Bäk, Khost Province

 Bäk is a village in Khost Province, Afghanistan and the center of the boundary Bak District, close to the border with Pakistan.
 It is located on at 1137 m altitude.

+It was the scene of fighting during the Khost rebellion (1924–1925).
+On 22 October 1924, it was reported that Babrak Khan, a loyalist tribal leader, had "recently" died fighting rebels in this village.